Updated September 14, 2020

 Gustavo Bou at a Glance:

-MLS CAREER: Has scored 10 goals through 19 games with New England since joining the club in July 2019…Career MLS totals include 19 games played, 17 starts, with 10 goals and three assists across 1,545 minutes played…Also recorded one appearance in the 2019 MLS Cup Playoffs, playing 90 minutes on Oct.
+MLS CAREER: Has scored 12 goals through 25 games with New England since joining the club in July 2019…Career MLS totals include 25 games played, 22 starts, with 12 goals and four assists across 2,005 minutes played…Also recorded one appearance in the 2019 MLS Cup Playoffs, playing 90 minutes on Oct.
 19 at Atlanta.

-2020: Started and played 90 minutes in four of the club’s five games this season, recording one goal and one assist along with 22 shots, including eight on target…Made one additional appearance as a substitute…Played 90 minutes in the MLS is Back Round of 16 match on July 25 vs. Philadelphia…(2/29) at MTL: Recorded first assist of the season in a 2-1 defeat…(7/9) at MTL: Scored 10th career MLS goal, and first of the season, in the 1-0 win…Registered eight shots…(7/17) at DC: Paced team with seven shots in the 1-1 draw.
+2020: Has appeared in all 11 games, recording three goals and two assists along with a league-high 42 shots, including 16 on target…Made nine starts with two additional appearances as a substitute…Played 90 minutes in the MLS is Back Round of 16 match on July 25 vs. Philadelphia…(2/29) at MTL: Recorded first assist of the season in a 2-1 defeat…(7/9) at MTL: Scored 10th career MLS goal, and first of the season, in the 1-0 win…Registered eight shots…(7/17) at DC: Paced team with seven shots in the 1-1 draw…(8/25) at DC: Scored second goal of the season in the 2-1 win…(8/29) vs. NY: Scored for a second straight game with the game-tying goal in the 1-1 draw…(9/2) vs. NYC: Paced Revolution with six shots, including two on target…(9/12) at PHI: Contributed second assist of the season after entering match as a substitute.

 2019: Joined the Revolution via transfer from Liga MX side Club Tijuana on July 10, 2019…Became the first player added to the club’s roster under Sporting Director Bruce Arena and Technical Director Curt Onalfo…Finished fifth in 2019 MLS Newcomer of the Year voting…Made MLS debut on July 17 and finished the season with nine goals in 14 games played, including 13 starts, across 1,155 minutes…Added two assists, and also made one postseason start…Scored in four straight games from Aug.
 10 through Aug.
 31…Tied for MLS lead with five goals from outside the box, and totaled four goals in the 85th minute or later…From the time he entered the league, ranked fourth in shots and shots on target, tied for third in goals from the run of play (8), fifth in goals per game (0.64), and tied for sixth in goals per 90 minutes (0.70)…(7/17) vs. VAN: Tallied first career MLS goal in league and club debut, a spectacular volley off a corner kick from Carles Gil…Nominated for AT&T Goal of the Week…Totaled six shots, with three on goal, and six chances created in 79 minutes…(7/21) at CIN: Registered game-winning assist, first of his MLS career, in the 2-0 win…(7/27) vs. ORL: Scored second MLS goal in the third minute, marking the quickest Revolution goal this season…His nine shots tied a club single-game record…Nominated for AT&T Goal of the Week for second time…(8/10) at SEA: Scored first headed goal in MLS, his third of the campaign, in a wild 3-3 draw…(8/17) at NY: Scored the equalizing goal in the second half at Red Bull Arena, assisted by Carles Gil...(8/24) vs. CHI: Delivered a stunning, left-footed strike in the 86th minute for his second game-winning goal…Marked the second-latest game winner by a Revolution player this season…(8/31) vs. TOR: Salvaged another key point with his 86th minute goal to draw level at 1-1…Extended scoring streak to four games…(9/14) at ORL: Tallied in the 3-3 draw…(9/25) at POR: Ignited the Revs’ comeback from a two-goal deficit with a strike in the 87th minute…(9/29) vs. NYC: Delivered game-winning assist and added a spectacular chip of Sean Johnson to seal the 2-0 win and clinch a berth in the Audi MLS Cup Playoffs…Marked first game with goal and assist…Postseason: (10/19) at ATL: Played 90 minutes and recorded three shots in MLS Cup Playoff debut.